Slowyng/slowyngames/content/punkpirates-terms.md

 ## 9. Third-Party Services

-The App uses third-party services (such as Firebase, AdMob, authentication providers).
-These services may collect data as described in our [Privacy Policy](./privacy-policy).
+The App may rely on third-party services to enable features such as analytics, authentication, or advertising.

+These external services may collect and process certain data as part of their operations.
+We do not control how these third parties operate, and their use of your data is subject to their own terms and privacy policies.

-We are not responsible for the content or practices of third-party services.
+We are not responsible for the content, functionality, or practices of these services.
+However, we make reasonable efforts to select providers that adhere to industry-standard security and privacy practices.

 ---